elwin/advnet/README.md

 We use a novel technique inspired by MPLS and the SCION network: The source switch determines the path for the packet and writes it to the header.
 The following switches will look at the determined path and forward the packet accordingly.
-This way, we allow for arbitrary path combinations, including loops and perform atomic updates for paths.
+This way, we allow for arbitrary path combinations (including loops) and perform atomic updates for paths.

 We monitor the bandwidth of all links every 50ms.
 If no traffic is detected, we send heartbeats and mark the link as down if they do not arrive.
 This way, we detect link failures in ca. 100ms.